dattalab/keypoint-moseq/README.md

 If it can't, then you might not be using the right version of `cudatoolkit` or `cudnn`.
 If you installed these via `conda`, you can check by doing a `conda list | grep cud`.

 If you are on the right versions, try [updating your GPU driver to the latest version](https://nvidia.com/drivers).

+# License
+MoSeq is freely available for academic use under a license provided by Harvard University.
+Please refer to the license file for details.
+If you are interested in using MoSeq for commercial purposes please contact Bob Datta directly at srdatta@hms.harvard.edu, who will put you in touch with the appropriate people in the Harvard Technology Transfer office.